 Step #3: Wipe the Surface

-Wipe the damp cloth on the wood.
+When working with wood, I often use a damp cloth to wipe it down.
 The stain should be removed, which would also take away the stickiness of the surface.
 Continue to rub until you achieve the color you want.

 Step #4: Allow it to Dry